Kairos Experiment

 A central aspect of the architecture is the introduction of constraint mechanisms: not all experiences are memorized, not all memories become beliefs, some traces persist without being formalized, and information weight decays in the absence of recall.

 The models are identical.
+Any systematic difference must come from somewhere else.

 Identity Bleed Score — how much personal history leaks into responses about neutral topics.